Unhinged (1982 film): Censorship

-Although the British Board of Film Classification had passed the film uncut for UK cinemas in 1983, the U.K. Director of Public Prosecutions retroactively banned the video release, placing Unhinged on its list of 72 "video nasties", which violated the Obscene Publications Act (as amended in 1977).
-Unlike other films on that list, the film's few murders were suggested (by sprays of blood) rather than explicitly depicted, and featured few scenes of nudity.
+Although the British Board of Film Classification had passed the film uncut for UK cinemas in 1983, the UK Director of Public Prosecutions (DPP) retroactively banned the video release, placing Unhinged on its list of 72 "video nasties", which violated the Obscene Publications Act (as amended in 1977).
+Unlike other films on that list, the film's few murders were suggested (by sprays of blood) rather than explicitly depicted, and it featured few scenes of nudity.
+The film was profiled among several others by the BBC following its 1983 video release.